 By Daniel Singer

-I came to see how true this is when I and a few other fellow students wanted to cook for a community-centered church for thanksgiving.
-In the beginning, I had the idea of cooking and serving hot food at a church for those in the community who may or may not have the ability to cook for themselves on thanksgiving.
-I presented the idea to Dean Morrow and he helped me narrow down what it was that I wanted, and how then to execute it.
-After talking with Dean Morrow on multiple occasions I talked about it with other students and many teachers over the course of about a month.
-This allowed me to get many perspectives on the situation and other better (not always) alternative ways to do it.
+I came to see how true this is when I and a few other fellow students wanted to cook for a community-centered church for Thanksgiving.
+In the beginning, I had the idea of cooking and serving hot food at a church for those in the community who may or may not have the ability to cook for themselves on Thanksgiving.
+I presented the idea to Dean Morrow and he helped me narrow down what it was that I wanted and how then to execute it.
+After talking with Dean Morrow on multiple occasions, I talked about it with other students and many teachers over the course of about a month.
+This allowed me to get many perspectives on the situation and even better (though not always) alternatives to do it.

-There is this stigma everywhere I look that says asking for help or assistance is a sign of weakness, however, asking for help is to me a sign of strength.
-It shows that you are able to look at a job or task and say this will be much more successful if I have others help me and I learned that through this thanksgivings dinner.
-I asked many many people to help me with this project and every one of them came through to create this dinner that I could not have been happier about.
-Finally, the people at the church were blown away by the results of the giving nature of both the students and staff at Walnut Hill College.
+There is this stigma everywhere I look that suggests that asking for help is a sign of weakness; however, asking for help is, to me, a sign of strength.
+It shows that you are able to look at a job or task and say that it will be much more successful if you have others help, and I learned that through this Thanksgiving dinner.
+I asked many, many people to help me with this project, and every one of them came through to create this dinner that I could not have been happier about.
+Finally, the people at the church were blown away by the results of the giving nature of both the students and the staff at Walnut Hill College.